MicrosoftDocs/microsoft-365-community/Community/creating-useful-views-in-lists-libraries.md

 ## Modern List/Library Views: The Filters Pane

-The Filters Pane, available in any View, is the underrated biggest improvement to List/Library Views in SharePoint's user interface history.
+The Filters Pane - available in any modern View - is the underrated biggest improvement to List/Library Views in SharePoint's user interface history.
 By adding context-aware _refiners_ to the View, you're empowering your users to filter down rows quickly without needing to display ten extra columns in the view.

 As the Site Owner, you're doing your users a service by _pinning_ choice and date columns to the Filters Pane, and maybe those columns from the default View.
 You'll need to instruct your users about the pane's existence, but if they've ever used SharePoint Search refiners or any shopping website before, they'll totally get it.